Invoices-Manager/Invoices-Manager-Windows/README.md

 - Invoices Manager no longer uses "ModernWPF" (for later developments with own design)
 - The Organization field can now also just be left blank (it is no longer a required field).
 - The other data from the invoice are now also displayed in the DataGrid
+- You have now 4 new filter types to choose (MoneyTotal, ImportanceState, MoneyState & PaidState)

 ## v1.2.3.2
 - SaveAs had a logical error, you could not select/use a custom filename